Invicti DAST (formerly Netsparker DAST) vs Escape DAST

 With Escape, to get started all you need is to put in your main domain name, so you can build inventory without any intervention from the development team, which is not necessarily the case when you need to deploy traffic-based API discovery tool.
 Simplified deployment processes minimize the need for specialized knowledge and extensive internal resources.

-Once you've discovered all your exposed APIs, you can enrich the data discovered and classified in API inventory by connecting with your developer tools like Postman, GitHub, and GitLab, cloud platforms like AWS and Azure and gateways like Apigee, Axway, Kong Gateway and Kong Connect and Mulesoft.
-To scan internal APIs behind your organization's firewall or VPN, you can connect Escape's repeater proxy.
+Once you've discovered all your exposed applications, you can enrich the data discovered and classified in front-end and API inventory by connecting with your developer tools like Postman, GitHub, and GitLab, cloud platforms like AWS and Azure and gateways like Apigee, Axway, Kong Gateway and Kong Connect and Mulesoft.
+To scan internal applications behind your organization's firewall or VPN, you can connect Escape's repeater proxy.

-Despite making it easy to discover all APIs, Escape doesn't fall short in the depth of the information it uncovers.
+Despite making it easy to discover all applications, Escape doesn't fall short in the depth of the information it uncovers.
 You can see it for yourself 👇

-Once discovery is done, it comes down to API security testing.
+Once discovery is done, it comes down to security testing.

 In contrast, Escape uses a proprietary machine learning algorithm to automatically reconstruct API schemas, enabling context-aware scanning that can be initiated right away.

-Escape’s testing is more thorough, happens before API is released into production and provides clear, actionable insights without the noise of false positives:
+Escape’s testing is more thorough, happens before a web app or an API is released into production, and provides clear, actionable insights without the noise of false positives.

 Escape relies on its proprietary feedback-driven Business Logic Security Testing algorithm.
 It excels in detecting even complex business-logic vulnerabilities, especially in modern API types like GraphQL.
 Escape's algortihm addresses this complexity by autonomously generating legitimate traffic to test API's business logic.